linlanm/linlanm.github.io/source/_posts/phased-updates.md

 ---
-title: About `apt upgrade` and phased updates
+title: About "apt upgrade" and phased updates
 date: 2023-11-17 15:23:50
 tags:
 - Linux